wizcamp/wizcamp-realms-demo/session-guides/SESSION-08-instruction.md

 - **Provides restart option** - Button to reset game state
 - **Follows design patterns** - Consistent with existing components
 - **Student Empowerment:** "This is your chance to build a component from scratch using everything you've learned"
-- **Professional Context:** "Independent component development is a core React skill"
+- **Real-World Context:** "Independent component development is a core React skill"

 ### **Slide 10: Add Scoring & Victory! 🚀**